 Try again later.
 Sometimes, in select cases where you truly feel there was a mistake made on the LMHP’s part and you’re 100% not making some of the symptoms you experience up in your head, it may be a good idea to seek out another health professional who may be able to help.

 You may want to wait for a while and see if you really are fine without the ESA letter.
-Your animal at home may help you with coping just fine without an official letter, and you may have to pay a small fee for housing it in your rental or flying with it anywhere.
+Your animal at home may help you with coping just fine without an official letter, and you may have to pay a small fee for housing it in your rental.
 Perhaps certain added medicines can help ease your nerves during travel so your furry friend can stay home.

 Whatever course of action you choose to take, be respectful of an LMHP’s decision, whether you agree or disagree.
 If you still feel like you really do need an ESA, bring it up again with your doctor or perhaps another professional, but be completely honest about seeking one before and how you feel you still need one for medical and emotional purposes.